amjadecaf/BankProject/README.md

 Full-stack eBank application with Spring Boot backend and React frontend, featuring JWT authentication, role-based access control, and comprehensive banking operations.

+# You need to configure smtp with a mail in application.proprties

 ## 🚀 Features

 ### Backend (Spring Boot)